weswalla/bluesky-event-feed/README.md

    e. to deploy, i recommend the heroku cli. go to your terminal and execute `heroku login`. it'll take you to your browser to auth
    f. add the heroku remote to your git repo (replace with your app name): `heroku git:remote -a your_heroku_app_name`
    g. push to the heroku remote (after committing the changes you want to deploy): `git push heroku`
    h. if the deploy failed, grab Cooper and he'll help you; if it succeeded, it will print the url it is deployed to.
-Copy that to .env `FEEDGEN_HOSTNAME`
+Copy that to the `FEEDGEN_HOSTNAME` constant in `index.ts`
 5. Woohoo!
 Now that your feed is hosted on a web server, you can "publish" the feed on Bluesky, which means to tell Bluesky that your feed exists and how it can be reached and to attach the feed to your profile.
 That's the next section.

 ### Publishing your feed